 Why dream of a flawless skin when you can achieve it in real life?

 Nope, I’m not kidding.
 Barley’s efficiency on the skin is indeed backed by its scientific and chemical properties.
 It is packed with vitamin C, antioxidants, and minerals.
 Barley has also been proven to reduce inflammation and create a barrier to protect the skin from outside pollutants.
 Using barley flour on the face might sound a bit tacky, but try it once.
 Wondering how?
 Here, let me guide you:

 Ah, a great problem that comes with age!

 As we cross 35, our body starts succumbing to all the signs of aging.
-This gifts us with sagging skin, fine lines and dullness.
+This gifts us with sagging skin, fine lines, and dullness.
 Believe it or not, barley can help tackle it.

-Barley contains selenium, which preserves the skin elasticity and protects it against free radical damage.
+Barley contains selenium, which preserves the skin elasticity and protects it from free radical damage.
 By enhancing the skin elasticity, barley facilitates skin tightening, making your skin more supple and well-toned and giving it a younger appearance.